Skip to main content

 “The teaching has been excellent.
 Khalil is a brilliant and accommodating teacher.
 I would definitely recommend these courses to others looking to start learning Arabic.”
 Arabic student, semester 1 2024-25

-Complete Beginner: This level is suitable for you if you have never studied Arabic before or if you know some basic phrases.
+Stage 1.1 (equivalent to CEFR level A1.1): This level is suitable for you if you have never studied Arabic before or if you know some basic phrases.
+We recommend you take 'Introduction to Arabic script' alongside this course at no additional cost.

-• can distinguish and pronounce all Arabic sounds and write accurately from dictation
+• distinguish and pronounce all Arabic sounds and write accurately from dictation

-• can use basic structures and basic vocabulary related to greetings, introductions, family, jobs and professions
+• use basic structures and basic vocabulary related to greetings, introductions, family, jobs and professions

-• can follow simple conversations and understand simple texts on familiar topics
+• follow simple conversations and understand simple texts on familiar topics

-• can engage in simple conversations and write short texts on familiar topics
+• engage in simple conversations and write short texts on familiar topics

-Lower Intermediate Part 1: Enrol in this class if you have completed the Post Beginner course with us, or if you:
+Stage 2.1 (equivalent to CEFR level A2.1): Enrol in this class if you have completed Stage 1.2 with us, or if you:

 • have knowledge of vocabulary covering topics including: around the house, my city, countries and nationalities and at the market